-On January 6, 2010, in your e-mail to DOE FOIA Counsel, Megan Mikhail of the DOE Office of Science-Chicago Office (SC-CH), you narrowed your request to the IACUC protocol [related to the project referenced in #1 of your request] with the names of the individuals redacted, as well as phone numbers, fax numbers, and email addresses redacted.
+On January 21, 2010, in your e-mail to DOE FOIA Counsel, Megan Mikhail of the DOE Office of Science-Chicago Office (SC-CH), you narrowed your request to exclude "the names of the individuals as well as phone numbers, fax numbers, email addresses, signatures and initials."
+On January 29, 2010, in your phone conversation with Ms. Mikhail, you confirmed that you are searching for documents pertaining to any radiation experiments that have been conducted or are being planned at the Space Radiation Laboratory.

-Be advised that we searched the Brookhaven National Laboratory for records responsive to your narrowed request and located the enclosed responsive document, i.e., the IACUC protocol related to the project referenced in #1 of your request.
+Be advised that we searched the BNL for records responsive to your narrowed request and located the enclosed responsive documents.
+Any additional redactions made are reflective of nonresponsive material.
 Therefore, this response represents our full release of responsive documents.

-You had originally been categorized as an "Other" requester by the DOE HQ OIR, and as such related costs for search and duplication of records would normally be charged.
-However, after further review of the criteria you supplied in your request to support a fee waiver, on December 10, 2009, DOE SC-CH granted your fee waiver request, and accordingly, there are no fees associated with your request at this time.
+You would be categorized as an "Other" requester, and as such related costs for search and duplication of records would normally be charged.
+However, after review of the criteria you supplied in your request to support a fee waiver, on January 20, 2010, DOE SC-CH granted your fee waiver request, and accordingly, there are no fees associated with your request at this time.

-If you have questions regarding this response, please contact DOE SC-CH FOIA Officer Miriam Legan at (630) 252-2041 or via e-mail at miriam.legan@ch.doe.gov.
+If you have questions regarding this response, please contact DOE SC-CH FOIA Officer Miriam Legan, at (630) 252-2041 or via e-mail at miriam.legan@ch.doe.gov.